 The Tolkien room is on the first floor with a peaceful outlook and wonderful views across Worcestershire & the Severn Valley.
+There is a KIngsize bed and small ensuite shower.
 The bedroom is decorated in neutral tones and furnished with antique furniture and paintings.
 There are two easy chairs and a table in front of the window.
-There is a small Ensuite with shower.

 Our room rate includes both Continental and a cooked to order breakfast.